 users can attach relevant data about things, events, file hashes, and more.

-02. EDITIONS (WEB OF TRUST)
+02. LENSES (WEB OF TRUST)

 /pets/bestpet.jpg@vitalik.eth-> Adorable Cat/pets/bestpet.jpg@jamescarnley.eth-> Loyal Dog